 Using best-practice design principles will help make self-published, affiliated and unofficial web pages accessible, but additional guidelines must be followed to ensure ADA compliance.
 Self-publishers uploading work to official college servers should review the W3C Web Content Accessibility Guidelines, to gauge the accessibility of their pages and run their sites through a code check, such as WebAIM WAVE.
 As you engage in the process of performing a site review, here are some very basic accessibility guidelines:

 Every college website needs to be evaluated and checked for compliance periodically, as it is easy to fall out of compliance without vigilance.
-The Marketing and Communications Office relies on Primary Web Contacts to perform accessibility checks on the website(s) they manage on a regular basis.
+The Marketing and Communications Office runs periodic checks on all official sites and relays the results to site owners.
+We then rely on Primary Web Contacts to remediate any compliance issues on the website(s) they manage.
+PWCs are invited are to use the following tools to evaluate sites as well.

 Back to Top